ARMmbed/DAPLink/docs/DEVELOPERS-GUIDE.md

   --toolchain TOOLCHAIN
-                        Toolchain directory if present --clean               Rebuild or delete build folder before compile
+                        Toolchain directory if present --clean               Rebuild or delete build folder before compile -v                    Pass verbosity level to mbed compile  -vv for more
 ```
 Valid projects are listed on help.